-Individuals who have already earned an undergraduate degree, may apply to one of our licensure-only programs in English As A Second Language (not available after fall 2019), Elementary Education, Health and Human Performance, Integrated Education, Music Education, and Special Education.
+Individuals who have already earned an undergraduate degree, may apply to one of our licensure-only programs in Elementary Education, Health and Human Performance, Integrated Education, Music Education, and Special Education.

 Licensure only candidates are not required to take the Praxis I Core Academic Skills Tests.